greenJaa/svelte-rings/README.md

     Vercel Deployment: Pushes to the cool-edit branch trigger production deployment.

-    Svelte App CI: Runs build, lint, and test workflows on every push or pull request to main branches.
+    Svelte App CI: Runs build, lint, and test workflows on every push or pull request to bash-install branche.